EPCCed/hpc-intro-2021-02-20/_episodes/13-scheduler.md

 ```
 {: .bash}
 ```
-{% include /snippets/13/statu_output.snip %}
+{% include /snippets/13/squeue_running.snip %}
 ```
 {: .output}

-We can see all the details of our job, most importantly that it is in the "R" or "RUNNING" state.
+We can see all the details of our job, most importantly that it is in the "R"
-Sometimes our jobs might need to wait in a queue ("Q" or "QUEUED") or have an error.
+or "RUNNING" state.
+Sometimes our jobs might need to wait in a queue
+("PD" or "PENDING") or have an error.
 The best way to check
 our job's status is with `{{ site.sched_status }}`.
 Of course, running `{{ site.sched_status }}` repeatedly to check on things can be
 a little tiresome.
 To see a real-time view of our jobs, we can use the `watch` command. `watch`
 reruns a given command at 2-second intervals.
 This is too frequent, and will likely upset your system